 • New kinds of legal and financial models and policy and regulatory frameworks

-The first phase of We Can Make…Homes will run from January 2017 and will include workshops, indoor and outdoor events, hands-on making sessions, technology ‘hack days’ and artist commissions.
+The first phase of We Can Make…Homes ran from January 2017 and included workshops, indoor and outdoor events, hands-on making sessions, technology ‘hack days’ and artist commissions.
 The research collected so far and a series of new designs are currently on display in a ‘test space’ at Knowle West Media Centre.

-If you’d like to find out more, explore new housing options, or have a look around the TAM, Martha would love to hear from you: firstname.lastname@example.org or 0117 903 0444.
+If you’d like to find out more, explore new housing options, or have a look around the TAM, Martha would love to hear from you: email@example.com or 0117 903 0444.

 Over the spring of 2017 a large wooden structure has slowly taken shape behind Filwood Community Centre.
 The moveable house is fully plumbed and wired, has walls made of straw bales, triple-glazed windows and a large wooden deck.
 Known as the TAM (Transportable Accommodation Module), the eco-friendly home is big enough to house a couple – and it will open its...

 Over the last few weeks artist Alex Goodman has been collecting leaves and plants from across Knowle West to create a range of natural dyes.
 The dyes will be used to decorate and furnish the interior of a new home currently under construction in Knowle West as part of the We Can Make Homes project.
 Find out what Alex has been up...